ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 x = 25, y = 100
 ```

-So, as expected the squares of x and y are 25 and 100.
+As expected, the squares of x and y are 25 and 100.

-**Common error message**
+**Common Error Message**

-Some common errors one might encounter while compiling Multicore code are
+Some common errors while compiling Multicore code are:

 ```
 Error: Unbound module Domain